My writing interests are general, with expertise in science, history, biographies, and how-to topics. I have written over 70 books.

 John Glenn holds the singular distinction of being the first American to orbit the Earth.
-Moreover, John Glenn was an accomplished fighter pilot during World War II and the Korean Conflict, a test pilot, astronaut, and a United States Senator representing his home state of Ohio.
+Moreover, John Glenn was an accomplished fighter pilot during World War II and the Korean Conflict, a test pilot, astronaut, and a United States senator representing his home state of Ohio.

 After graduating from New Concord High School in 1939, he studied Engineering at Muskingum College.
 He earned a private pilot license for credit in a physics course in 1941.
-Glenn did not complete his senior year in residence or take a proficiency exam, both requirements of the school for the Bachelor of Science degree.
-The school granted Glenn his degree in 1962, after his Mercury space flight.
+Glenn did not complete his senior year in residence or take a proficiency exam, both school requirements for the Bachelor of Science degree.
+After his Mercury space flight, the school granted Glenn his degree in 1962.
 Glenn had quit college after the Japanese attack on Pearl Harbor to enlist in the Army Air Corps.

-Glenn was awarded the Distinguished Flying Cross on six occasions, and holds the Air Medal with 18 Clusters for his service during World War II and Korea.
+Glenn was awarded the Distinguished Flying Cross on six occasions and held the Air Medal with 18 Clusters for his service during World War II and in Korea.
 Glenn also received the Navy Unit Commendation for service in Korea, the Asiatic-Pacific Campaign Medal, the American Campaign Medal, the World War II Victory Medal, the China Service Medal, the National Defense Service Medal, the Korean Service Medal, the United Nations Service Medal, the Korean Presidential Unit Citation, the Navy's astronaut Wings, the Marine Corps' Astronaut Medal, the NASA Distinguished Service Medal, and the Congressional Space Medal of Honor.

 First American to Orbit the Earth

-Glenn’s famed Mercury flight occurred on February 20, 1962; launched for Cape Canaveral in Florida.
-On the day of his flight there were no less than eleven launch delays due to equipment malfunctions and the weather.
-Toward the end of the scheduled 30-minute flight, indications pointed to his heat shield coming loose and there was a real possibility his Mercury capsule would burn up on re-entry.
+Glenn’s famed Mercury flight occurred on February 20, 1962, launched for Cape Canaveral in Florida.
+On the day of his flight, there were no less than eleven launch delays due to equipment malfunctions and the weather.
+Toward the end of the scheduled 30-minute flight, indications pointed to his heat shield coming loose, and there was a real possibility his Mercury capsule would burn up on re-entry.

-Glenn’s Friendship 7 Mercury capsule safely splashed down 800 miles South-East of Cape Canaveral after a 4 hour and 55-minute flight, well in excess of the scheduled 30 minutes.
-Glenn’s flight had record he endured 7.8 G’s of acceleration while traveling 75,679 miles at about 17,500 miles per hour; the flight had made John Glenn the first American to orbit the Earth.
+Glenn’s Friendship 7 Mercury capsule safely splashed down 800 miles South-East of Cape Canaveral after a four-hour and 55-minute flight, well in excess of the scheduled 30 minutes.
+Glenn’s flight had recorded he endured 7.8 G’s of acceleration while traveling 75,679 miles at about 17,500 miles per hour; the flight had made John Glenn the first American to orbit the Earth.
 Glenn was heralded as a national hero and even received a ticker tape parade in New York City.

 Glenn the Politician

-Glenn had become close to the Kennedy family and was present when Robert Kennedy was assassinated in 1968, even serving as one of pallbearers.
-In 1970 the Ohio seat in the US Senate was open and Glenn decided to throw his hat in the ring once again.
-This time he completed the campaign and won; thus, igniting a Senate career for John Glenn that would last until 1999.
-In 1976 Glenn, had been in the running for the Vice-Presidential slot during that year’s Democratic primary but was defeated at the convention by nomination of Walter Mondale; Glenn also tried running as the Democratic Presidential candidate in 1984 but was soundly defeated.
+Glenn had become close to the Kennedy family and was present when Robert Kennedy was assassinated in 1968, even serving as one of the pallbearers.
+In 1970 the Ohio seat in the US Senate was open, and Glenn decided to throw his hat in the ring once again.
+This time he completed the campaign and won, thus, igniting a Senate career for John Glenn that would last until 1999.
+In 1976, Glenn had been in the running for the vice-presidential slot during that year’s Democratic primary but was defeated at the convention by nomination of Walter Mondale; Glenn also tried running as the Democratic presidential candidate in 1984 but was soundly defeated.

-Senator Glenn would find himself caught up in the Savings and Loan scandal during the 1980’s and 1990’s.
-Although Glenn and John McCain were the only two of the so-called Keating Five Senators to be exonerated in the scandal, it had been determined never the less that Glenn had exercised poor judgment.
+Senator Glenn would find himself caught up in the Savings and Loan scandal during the 1980s and 1990s.
+Although Glenn and John McCain were the only two of the so-called Keating Five Senators to be exonerated in the scandal, it had been determined nevertheless that Glenn had exercised poor judgment.

-As a senator, Glenn was primary author of the Nuclear Non-Proliferation Act of 1978 while he also chaired the Committee on Governmental Affairs from 1987 to 1995 and sat on the Foreign Relations and Armed Services committees as well as the Special Committee on Aging.
+As a senator, Glenn was the primary author of the Nuclear Non-Proliferation Act of 1978 while he also chaired the Committee on Governmental Affairs from 1987 to 1995 and sat on the Foreign Relations and Armed Services committees as well as the Special Committee on Aging.

 Return to Space

 Glenn would have the chance to return to space in 1998 when NASA announced that John Glenn was slated to be a crewmember aboard the shuttle Discovery for the STS-95 mission.
 At age 77, this made Glenn the oldest person to ever travel into space.

 Glenn had always been a family man despite his ambitions.
-He had been married to his wife Anna Margret Castor since 1943 and remained married to her until his death on December 8, 2016.
-The couple had two children, John David and Carolyn Ann as well as two grandchildren.
+He had been married to his wife, Anna Margret Castor, since 1943 and remained married to her until his death on December 8, 2016.
+The couple had two children, John David and Carolyn Ann, as well as two grandchildren.
 In addition to his accomplishment in space and engineering, he was a 32nd degree Scottish Rite Mason and an ordained elder in the Protestant sect Presbyterian Church.

 In June 2014, Glenn underwent successful heart valve replacement surgery at the Cleveland Clinic.
 In early December 2016, he was hospitalized at the James Cancer Hospital of Ohio State University Wexner Medical Center in Columbus.
 Per a family source, Glenn had been in declining health for several years and his condition was grave; his wife and their children and grandchildren were at the hospital throughout his final days.

 - Glenn, J. and N. Taylor.
 John Glenn A Memoir.
 Bantam Books.
 1999.

 - Carpenter, M.S., L.G.
 Cooper, Jr., V.I.
 Grissom, W.M.Schirra, Jr., A.B.
 Shpard, and D.K.
 Slayton.
 We Seven by the Astronauts Themselves.
 Simon and Schuster, Inc. 1962.